-- · require a 66 2/3% majority of shareholder votes cast in favor of a resolution to effect various amendments to the Articles of Incorporation of the Company, as amended (the "articles"): - · require that in the event of shareholders of the Company vote via written resolution, that such resolution must be signed by all shareholders of the Company entitled to vote on that resolution: - establish advance notice requirements for nominations for election to the Board at any annual or special meeting of shareholders of the Company; - Any transaction in which a third party seeks to acquire our voting securities or equity securities that would result in the acquiror holding greater than 20% of the securities of that class may be governed by Multilateral Instrument 62-104-Take-Over Bids and Issuer Bids (the "Takeover Bid Rules") promulgated by the Canadian Securities Administrators.
-The "General Principles" of the Takeover Bid Rules and certain important aspects of the Takeover Bid Rules are described more fully in the section entitled "Description of the Registrant's Securities to be Registered" on page 118; and the Company is party to a shareholder rights plan agreement (the "Shareholder Rights Plan") dated as of January 22, 2016 and amended and extended as of May 15, 2019 between the Company and Computershare Trust Company of Canada as rights agent to ensure, to the extent possible, that all shareholders of the Company are treated fairly in connection with any takeover bid for the Company.
-The Board authorized the issuance of one right in respect of each Common Share outstanding at 5:00 p.m.
-(ET) on January 22, 2016 and each Common Share issued thereafter.
-The rights will become exercisable if a person, together with their affiliates, associates and joint actors, acquires or announces an intention to acquire beneficial ownership of Common Shares which, when aggregated with its holdings, total 20% or more of our outstanding Common Shares (determined in the manner set out in the Shareholder Rights Plan).
-Following the acquisition of 20% or more of the outstanding Common Shares, each right held by a person other than the acquiring person and its affiliates, associates and joint actors would, upon exercise, entitle the holder to purchase that number of Common Shares at a substantial discount to the market price of the Common Shares at that time.
-Shareholder rights plans generally deter potential acquirors from making a take-over bid for securities of a company as it increases the cost of the securities of the company the acquiror is attempting to acquire.
+- · require a 66 2/3% majority of shareholder votes cast in favor of a resolution to effect various amendments to the Articles of Incorporation of the Company, as amended (the "articles"); - · require that in the event of shareholders of the Company vote via written resolution, that such resolution must be signed by all shareholders of the Company entitled to vote on that resolution; - establish advance notice requirements for nominations for election to the Board at any annual or special meeting of shareholders of the Company; and - Any transaction in which a third party seeks to acquire our voting securities or equity securities that would result in the acquiror holding greater than 20% of the securities of that class may be governed by Multilateral Instrument 62-104-Take-Over Bids and Issuer Bids (the "Takeover Bid Rules") promulgated by the Canadian Securities Administrators.
+The "General Principles" of the Takeover Bid Rules and certain important aspects of the Takeover Bid Rules are described more fully in the section entitled "Description of the Registrant's Securities to be Registered" on page 119.